Classification of simply-transitive Levi non-degenerate hypersurfaces in $\mathbb{C}^3$: Introduction

 with Lie algebra structure $\mathfrak{saff} (2,\R) := \mathfrak{sl} (2, \R) \ltimes \R^2$, i.e.\ the planar equi-affine Lie algebra. \end{theorem}

 \begin{footnotesize}

 \end{footnotesize} We immediately recover that all simply-transitive Levi-definite $M^5 \subset \C^3$ are tubular~{\cite{KL2019}}.

-The classification of {\em affinely homogeneous} surfaces $\cS \subset \R^3$ was independently carried out by Doubrov--Komrakov--Rabinovich~{\cite{AffHom}} and Eastwood--Ezhov~\cite{EE1999}.
-A tube $M_\cS$ on an affinely multiply-transitive base $\cS$ is holomorphically multiply-transitive, so for the Levi non-degenerate simply-transitive tube classification, we can start from the DKR list\footnote{Family (6) in \cite[Thm.1]{AffHom} contains a typo: it should also include $\alpha=0$, i.e.\ the Cayley surface.} and perform the following: \begin{enumerate}[(i)] \item Remove those surfaces yielding tubes already appearing in the multiply-transitive classification \cite{CRhom}.
+The classification of {\em affinely homogeneous} surfaces $\cS \subset \R^3$ appears in~{\cite{AffHom,EE1999}}.
+A tube $M_\cS$ on an affinely multiply-transitive base $\cS$ is holomorphically multiply-transitive, so for the Levi non-degenerate simply-transitive tube classification, we can start from the DKR list \cite{AffHom} and perform the following:\footnote{Family (6) in \cite[Thm.1]{AffHom} contains a typo: it should also include $\alpha=0$, i.e.\ the Cayley surface.} \begin{enumerate}[(i)] \item Remove those surfaces yielding tubes already appearing in the multiply-transitive classification \cite{CRhom}.
 (See our Table \ref{F:MT-CR} and Remark \ref{R:lim-case} in \S\ref{S:tubes}.) \item Restrict to affinely simply-transitive surfaces that have non-degenerate Hessians.
-(This excludes all quadrics, cylinders, and the {\sl Cayley surface} $u = x_1 x_2 - \frac{x_1^3}{3}$, cf. \cite[Prop. in \S3]{AffHom}.) \end{enumerate} The desired classification is a subset of the resulting {\em candidate} list, which comprises those surfaces in the 2nd column of Table \ref{F:tubular-final}.
+(This excludes all quadrics, cylinders, and the {\sl Cayley surface} $u = x_1 x_2 - \frac{x_1^3}{3}$, cf. \cite[Prop. in \S3]{AffHom}.) \end{enumerate} The desired classification is a subset of the resulting {\em candidate} list, which comprises the surfaces in the 2nd column of Table \ref{F:tubular-final}.
 The symmetries in the 3rd column confirm that these all have $\dim\,\hol(M) \geq 5$, but it is important to carefully identify all exceptions for which this dimension jumps up.
 Theorem \ref{thm-main} asserts that no such exceptions occur among the candidate list.